-As educators consider the appropriate role for schools in the development of children and youth, I believe approaches to curricula, classroom practice, and assessment instruments and methods can be summarized in terms of four major categories.
-The first is an "Academics Only" category which considers the school as the place for the development of knowledge and skills related to academic disciplines (e.g., Hirsch, 1996).
-Educators and parents who adopt this approach are quite comfortable with only using standardized tests of basic skills as ways to measure school success.
-Huitt, Huitt, Monetti, and Hummel (2009) provided an overview of research that can provide a framework for action for educators with this perspective.
-The appropriateness of any school-based activities related to the development of capacities discussed in this paper would be judged in terms of the influence they might have on the improvement of test scores.
-While educators with this perspective might agree that the development of additional capacities is important, they would leave that to parents and religious or other community organizations.
+As educators consider the appropriate role for schools in the development of children and youth, approaches to curricula, classroom practice, and assessment instruments and methods can be summarized in terms of four major categories.
+The first is an "Academics and/or Technical Skills Only" category which considers the school as the place for the development of knowledge and skills related to academic disciplines (e.g., Hirsch, 1996) or vocational/technical skills (e.g., Losh, 2000).
+Educators and parents who adopt this approach are guite comfortable with only using standardized tests of basic skills or standardized protocols for technical/vocational skills as ways to measure school success.
+Huitt, Huitt, Monetti, and Hummel (2009) provided an overview of research that can provide a framework for action for educators with a basic academic skills perspective.
+Gemici and Rojewski (2007) and Lewis (2008) report on similar efforts in the area of vocational-technical skills development.
+The appropriateness of any school-based activities related to the development of capacities discussed in the present paper would be judged in terms of the influence they might have on the improvement of academic test scores or demonstrations of vocational-technical skills.
+While educators with this perspective might agree that the development of additional capacities and preparation for citizenship is important, they would leave that to parents and religious or other community organizations.

-A second category might be labeled "Academics Plus".
-Educators adopting this approach hypothesize that academic success can be developed through direct instruction on the desired academic knowledge and skills, but additional influence can be obtained through addressing cognitive processing skills with the goal of developing disciplined minds (Gardner, 2000b).
-The programs developed by Feuerstein et al. (1980), Sternberg and his colleagues (Sternberg, 1996; Sternberg et al., 2000; Sternberg, & Grigorenko, 2000), or Wegener (2005) can work excellently within this approach.
+A second category might be labeled "Academics/Technical Skills Plus".
+Educators adopting this approach hypothesize that academic success can be developed through instruction directly focused on the desired academic knowledge and skills, but additional gains can be obtained through addressing cognitive processing skills with the goal of developing disciplined minds (Gardner, 2000b).
+The programs developed by Feuerstein et al. (1980), Sternberg and his colleagues (Sternberg, 1996; Sternberg et al., 2000; Sternberg, & Grigorenko, 2000), or Wegener (2005) are examples of programs developed within this approach.
 Each provides specific recommendations, including materials and teacher training, that address the cognitive processing skills used in learning academic content.
-Again, the development of capacities in additional domains would be left to others.
+Again, the development of capacities in additional domains, including citizenship and adult roles, would be left to others.

 A third category might be labeled "Partial Holistic".
 Educators adopting this approach recognize the importance of the knowledge and skills associated with achievement in the academic disciplines, but believe the research on developing competencies in additional domains warrants that school resources be devoted to actualizing potential in at least one domain in addition to the cognitive domain.
 The habits of mind (Costa and Kallick, 2008), SEL (e.g., CASEL, 2003, 2007), or moral character (e.g., Narvaez, 2006, 2007, 2008a, 2008b) programs will likely meet the goals of such educators.
-The advantage of these approaches is that they simultaneously focus on actualizing cognitive, emotional, and conative intelligences as defined in this paper.
+The advantage of these approaches is that they simultaneously focus on actualizing cognitive, emotional, conative, and social intelligences as defined in this paper.
 CASEL's and Narvaez's approaches have the added bonus of focusing on developing moral intelligence.
+The programs focused on emotional development (e.g., Deham (1998), Saarni, 2007), subjective well-being (e.g., Park et al., 2004), self-regulation (e.g., Debrowski et al., 2001; Zimmerman, 2002), movement education (e.g., Dobbins et al, 2001, 2009), and spiritual development (Kessler, 2000) can also be considered as belonging within this category.
+By identifying more capacities that are under the influence of schools, educators acknowledge that there is more to developing citizens that can function in a democracy than merely providing children and youth with academic knowledge and cognitive skills.